I’ve tried sobriety too many times to count.

 My biggest problem was that I didn’t want to stop drinking.
-Alcohol was the magical elixir.
+It was the magical elixir.
 Perhaps the biggest lie I’ve ever told myself.

 What has changed is my ability to rise to the occasion, face my losses, and find a flicker of joy deep inside–I thought it was snuffed out.
 It was not.
 That was alcohol doing the talking.
 No pink cloud, here.
 Just an abiding sense of humanity.

 I am feeling so very different these days.

 My deep sadness has been replaced with a spark of joy.
 My depression is lifting.
 My anxiety has lessoned to almost being nonexistent.
 Although some things have not changed, I am changing.
 I am actually singing with the radio again.